 \section{Introduction}

-Lambert and Popovic \cite{amaurylea2013} studied the backward genealogy of a random population when the forward time dynamics are produced by a branching process, either discrete or continuous-state space.
-They were interested in having an arbitrarily large population at the present time, originated at an unspecified arbitrarily large time in the past.
-For the discrete state case, they used a monotone planar embedding tree where the lines of descent do not intersect.
+Lambert and Popovic \cite{amaurylea2013} studied the backward genealogy of a random population where the forward dynamics are produced by a branching process, in either discrete or continuous-state space.
+In their model, the population at the present time could be arbitrarily large, originating from an unspecified distant past.
+In the discrete state case, they employed a monotone planar embedding tree where lines of descent do not intersect.
 The $i$-th individual in the past $n$-th generation, is represented by $(n,i)$ for any $n\in \Z_{-}:=\{0,-1,-2,\dots\}$ and $i\in \N:=\{1,2,\dots\}$.
 Individuals at the present generation are simply denoted by $i$ instead of $(0,i)$.

-They showed that the genealogy of the current generation backwards in time is uniquely determined by the so-called \textit{coalescent point process}, $(A_i,i\geq 1)$, where $A_i$ is the coalescent time between individuals $i$ and $i+1$.
-In general, this process is not Markov and its law is difficult to characterize.
-To solve this problem, they constructed a sequence valued process $(D_i, i\geq 1)$ such that for every $i$, $A_i$ is the first non-zero entry of $D_i$.
-This process is Markov but for every $i$, $D_i$ and $D_{i+1}$ are the same infinite sequence, except for a finite number of entries.
-Hence, $(D_i, i\geq 1)$ has a lot repetitive information.
-Therefore, they constructed a process $( \widetilde B_i, i\geq 1)$ by removing \textit{some} information from $(D_i, i\geq 1)$.
+They demonstrated that the genealogy of the current generation, traced backward in time, is uniquely determined by the so-called \textit{coalescent point process}, denoted as $(A_i,i\geq 1)$, where $A_i$ represents the coalescent time between individuals $i$ and $i+1$.
+Generally, this process is not Markov, and characterizing its law poses challenges.
+To address this issue, they constructed a sequence-valued process $(D_i, i\geq 1)$ such that for every $i$, $A_i$ is the first non-zero entry of $D_i$.
+Their construction proceeds as follows: we follow its ancestral line (the so called spine).
+For every $n\in \N$, we consider the subtree attached to the spine with root at generation $-n$.
+We denote by $D_i(n)$ the number of children of the root at the right hand side of the spine, whose descendants remain alive at the present generation.
+Although this process is Markov, $D_i$ and $D_{i+1}$ consist of the same infinite sequence for every $i$, except for a finite number of entries.
+Consequently, $(D_i, i\geq 1)$ contains considerable repetitive information.
+Thus, they constructed a process $( \widetilde B_i, i\geq 1)$ by removing \textit{some} information from $(D_i, i\geq 1)$.
 They claimed that $(\widetilde B_i, i\geq 1)$ contains the minimal amount of information needed to construct $(A_i, i\geq 1)$ while remaining Markov.
-However, they did a mistake in their proof and as you can see in Example \ref{counterexample}, $(\widetilde B_i, i\geq 1)$ is not always Markov.
+However, there was a mistake in their proof, and as exhibited in Example \ref{counterexample}, $(\widetilde B_i, i\geq 1)$ is not always Markov.